sander-aaron/portfolio/_work/saas-marketo.md

 font2alt: "Ubuntu Regular"
 colour: "Write about the colour choices"
 colours: "saas_colours.png"
+coloursalt: "The main colours used for the Marketo site"
 together: "Write the bringing it all together paragraph"
 nextsteps: "Write next steps"
 computer: "saas_computer.png"
+computeralt: "A display of what the Marketo site would look like on a computer screen"
 ---